-- Number one is always going to be that these gluten free lemon bars remind me of my childhood.
-These bars don’t compromise on taste or texture-they are the REAL DEAL.
+- These gluten free lemon bars don’t compromise on taste or texture-they are the REAL DEAL.
 Do you have any childhood recipes that fill your heart with such warmth when you smell them baking?
+Cause these bars do it for me.

-- These aren’t a heavy dessert, some gluten free Christmas baking can be crazy decadent.
-I want to say, I don’t think there is anything wrong with that, I’m all for it.
-But sometimes you want something light but still yummy, and these creamy lemon squares fit the bill!
-The base is light and flaky (in a good way!) and the filling is creamy, super tangy and with a hint of coconut.
+- Some gluten free Christmas baking can be crazy decadent but these vegan lemon bars aren’t.
+Sometimes you want something lighter but still sweet, and these creamy gluten free bars fit the bill!
+The base is light and flaky (in a good way) and the filling is creamy, super tangy and with a hint of coconut.
 So coconut fans, you’ll love this recipe.

-- Sometimes you need a break from all the Christmas cookies.
-That’s where these creamy lemon squares come into play.
-They still have that festive vibe but are a little fancier than your average Christmas cookie!
+- These healthy lemon bars have that festive vibe but are a little fancier than your average Christmas cookie!
 These vegan lemon bars are also a Picky Husband favourite.
 He has one of the biggest sweet tooths that I know, but that makes him a good critic.
 He also isn’t gluten free so he would be honest if something tastes “gluten free”.
-And these dairy free lemon bars pass his test.
+And these gluten free lemon bars pass his test.

-Creamy lemon squares are hands down needed at Christmastime.
+Creamy vegan lemon bars are hands-down needed at Christmastime.
 They add a light and zesty addition to your dessert platter.
-Gluten free Christmas baking never looked so easy with this recipe.
+Gluten-free Christmas baking never looked so easy with this recipe.
 There is some passive time needed to let the squares set but actually throwing all the ingredients together is straightforward!
-So take a break from the cookies and rich desserts and bite into one of these dairy free lemon bars- they won’t disappoint!
+So take a break from the cookies and rich desserts and bite into one of these gluten free lemon bars- they won’t disappoint!

 - 1 flax egg (mix 1 tbsp flax meal with 3 tbsp of water)